Skip to main content

 • Does Passive Node use DB Mirroring

-Oracle database discovery is supported for Windows and *nix discovery targets.
-Oracle discovery jobs require a separate set of credentials to authenticate to the database instance itself.
-Ensure these additional credentials have the appropriate permissions for viewing the databases you want to discover.
+Oracle database discovery is supported for Windows and *nix targets.
+Oracle discovery jobs require a separate set of credentials to authenticate to the database instance.
+Ensure these credentials have the appropriate permissions for viewing the databases you want to discover.

-Device42 supports autodiscovery on Windows and *nix platforms for the following Oracle database versions:
+Device42 supports discovery on Windows and *nix platforms for the following Oracle database versions:

 Oracle 10g